MorganMureithi/A-study-of-Cholera-cases-in-KISUMU/README.md

 1.The location of those infected with Cholera

-2.The symptoms they exhibited

-3.What was the most common method of transmission
+2.What was the most common method of transmission

-4.aht influnced the outbreak of the vrius,i.e a look into the sanitation methods of confirmed cases.
+3.What influnced the outbreak of the vrius,i.e a look into the sanitation methods of confirmed cases.

 The data for analysis was secondary data produceraly shared by Kisumu County Dpertment of Health of patients who ehibite cholera-like sysmptoms for investigations.